JKal24/rs3-exch/README.md

 **Current deployed at:** https://rs3exch.herokuapp.com/

 This is a demo version which isn't being updated.
-At the moment I am looking to reduce the time it takes to update the app everyday as it normally can take a few hours.
-This is primarily due to the throttling which is present in the Runescape API.
+This is primarily due to the throttling which is present in the Runescape API and slows down update times.
 More information about this can be read on the app.

 # Introduction